 What are cookies?

 For most websites to work properly, they need to collect certain basic information on its users.
-To do this, a site will create files known as cookies – which are small text and/or numerical files – on its users' computers and/or browsers.
+To do this, a site will create files known as cookies – which are small text and/or numerical files – on its users’ device and/or browsers.

 Cookies do a lot of different jobs which make your experience of the Internet much smoother and more interactive.
 For instance, they are used to remember your preferences on sites you visit often, to remember your user ID and the contents of your shopping baskets, and to help you navigate between pages more efficiently.
 They also help ensure that the advertisements that you see online are more relevant to you and your interests.